ralfschramm/poddl/README.md

 2. Process each enabled feed in the configuration
 3. Download new episodes
 4. Display publication dates for each episode
+5. Transcribe episodes if enabled (using configured Whisper settings)

 ## Supported Formats